You're tuned to the most listened-to radio talk show in America.

 So Turbin goes out there, praises the troops, talks about some of the great work they've done, and then says, but it's time to bring them home.

-I know these people, like I've said countless times, like every square inch of my glorious naked body, and I'd rather look at that than them.
+I know these people, like I've said, countless times, like every square inch of my glorious naked body, and I'd rather look at that than live.

 Back in just a second.

-This this, of course, prompted protests from Tehran just hours after the president's uh pledge to crack down on Iran's role in uh Iraqi violence.
+This, of course, prompted protests from Tehran just hours after the president's pledge to crack down on Iran's role in Iraqi violence.

-Uh what happened here is that uh U.S. forces entered the Iranian consulate in Urbil.
+What happened here is that U.S. forces entered the Iranian consulate in Erbil.

 They seized computers and documents and other items.